monapdx/awesome-web-nostalgia/README.md

 - **MapQuest** — Printed directions and early digital maps before GPS and smartphones
 - **AZLyrics** — A go-to site for quickly finding song lyrics (often questionably sourced)
 - **The Death Clock** — A darkly humorous site predicting your “time of death” based on simple inputs
+- **RetailMeNot** — Coupon and deal aggregation for online shopping

+---

+## 🧠 Personalization & Dashboards

+- **iGoogle** — Customizable homepage with widgets, news, weather, and personal feeds

 ---